rocjs/roc-package-web-app-react/GUIDE.md

 );
 ```

-`components/header/index.js` demonstrates this well as it drives the application menu by rendering links.
+`components/header/index.js` demonstrates this well as it drives the example application menu by rendering links.

 ## Fetching data

 Most applications need to fetch data from external sources.
 Let's face it, applications without data are not very useful.
 `web-app-react` aims to make data-fetching a great experience.

 In various tech stacks it is very common to do data-fetching in the `componentDidMount` component lifecycle of React.
-However this is problematic because it has some large limitations: it is only executed on the client and not when server rendering components.
+However this is problematic because of some large limitations: it is only executed on the client and not when server rendering components.

 Only fetching data on the client using mechanisms like `componentDidMount` results in delays and visible flash of content because we must wait for the data to arrive before it can be rendered.
-For creating a good user experience what we **actually** want the ability to do is:
+For creating a good user experience what we **actually** want the abilities to do in different scenarios is:

 - Trigger new data fetches upon route transitions (for example, the user navigates from `/` to `/data`)
 - Do data fetching on the server so that we do not always have to wait on the client for shared/common data